StefanVermeent/WMC/0_pilot_study/preregistration.md

             25k/year’, ‘$25k - $49k/year,’$50 - $74k/year’, ‘$75 -
             $99k/year’, ‘$100 - $149k/year’, ‘more than $150k/year’.

+2.  `edu`: Highest education of the participant. on an 8-point scale:
+    ‘some high school’, ‘GED’, ‘high school diploma’, ‘some college but no college degree’, associate’s degree’, ‘bachelor’s degree’, ‘master’s degree’, or ‘doctoral or lab degree’.
+The variable will be treated as a continuous variable.

+3.  `task_anxiety`: A single item after completing both versions of the WMC task: “How anxious did you feel about playing the Letters and Numbers game?”, rated on a scale of 1 (“not at all anxious”) to 5 (“Very anxious”).

 ## Part 5 - Analysis Plan

 ### Q1.
 Drift Diffusion Modeling (DDM)